USGCRP/gcis-conventions/gcis_resources/Defaults.md

 ## Identifier Conventions

 ### Introduction
-To better provide authoritative, accessible, usable, and timely information, GCIS resources need to be traceable and transparent (ref: IQA).
 Assigning citable, unique and persistent identifiers to information held within the GCIS greatly increases the transparency and traceability of that information as well as addressing a growing trend within the Federal research community: requiring researchers to formally cite the data and document the processes that led to a given research result (Mayernik, et al., 2012).